1951 German Grand Prix

 As Ferrari’s competitiveness fell off over the next couple of years he took a punt on going back to McLaren in 2015.
 With a works Honda engine deal, he saw this as the best possible way to challenge the might of Mercedes, but things didn’t go to plan.
 The McLaren-Honda partnership never gelled and although Alonso’s driving remained as good as ever, out of the car he became increasingly vocal about Honda’s failings.

-With other top teams having moved on with their own driver programmes and Alonso being seen as a bit of a loose cannon, he ended up seeing out the final years of his career mired in the midfield.
-He started to turn his attentions to success outside of F1, intent on becoming “the most complete driver” and eventually left the sport at the end of 2018.
+With other top teams having moved on with their own driver programmes and Alonso being seen as a bit of a loose cannon, he ended up spending years mired in the midfield.
+He started to turn his attentions to success outside of F1, intent on becoming “the most complete driver”, with wins at Le Mans, Daytona, and repeated attempts at the Indy 500.
+He walked away from F1 at the end of 2018 but has opted to return with Renault in 2021, still keen for another crack at that elusive third world championship.